alphapku/stk/README_MORE.md

 - AdapterManager, responsible for specific adapters management
   - MockerAdapter, an adapter for demonstration use
   - ...
+### Float calculation/display
+- The built-in `float` or `double` are not suitable for currency calculation as the known precision issue in computer, so `shopstring.decimal` is used.
+- In crypto, 1e-8 is referred as a `Satoshi`, the smallest unit, so we use 8 decimal places for price, volume, and value display though it's integer in Mock for volume.

 # Test
  - Try to cover corner cases